 Over a year ago I ranked what I consider to be the best D&D modules of all time.
-That post is still popular (currently averaging eight hits/day), so for a New Year treat, I thought I’d rank the D&D campaign settings.
-Here they are — realms, planets, and worlds — from best to worst.
+Now for campaign settings — the realms, planets, and worlds, from best to worst.
 I decided to ignore Spelljammer and Eberron, not simply because I dislike them, though that’s definitely true, but for the sci-fic elements; spaceships and robots just aren’t D&D. Click on the maps to see the full size.

 (2) Mystara.
 1981-1995.
 5 stars.
 Some of the best old-school modules were set in Mystara, the realm of Basic D&D. I played by Advanced rules, but the world for AD&D (see 9 below) did nothing to inspire me.
 Mystara hooked me right away, from its sketchy inception in The Isle of Dread module, to the fleshed-out detail in later gazeteers.
 The nations are compelling medieval European analogs of our own world: click left to see the Thyatian Empire (= the Byzantine), the Grand Duchy of Karameikos (= southeastern Europe), the Principalities of Glantri (= western Europe, ruled by wizard-princes), the Ethengar Khanate (= the Mongols), the Republic of Darokin (= the mercantile states of medieval Italy), the Emirates of Ylaruam (= Mid-Eastern Arabs), the Northern Reaches of Ostland/Vestland/Soderfjord (= Scandinavian vikings), plus regions for the dwarves, elves, and halflings.
 I still consider Mystara the most ideal setting for D&D campaigns.